Rizwann234/PubPlot-for-UV-Vis-Spectrophotmetry/README.md

 If you do not have these already, copy and paste these lines into your directory.

-python -m pip install -U matplotlib python -m pip install -U pandas python -m pip install -U numpy
+python -m pip install -U matplotlib \n python -m pip install -U pandas \n python -m pip install -U numpy \n